Fatima-Usf/Constraint-Programming-choco-solver/README.md

-# Constraint-Programming-choco-solver
+# Constraint Programming using choco solver
-A matrix that sum of the elements of each line are equal as well as the colones here are all the solution we can get with such constraunt
+A matrix that the sum of the elements of each line are equal as well as the colones here are all the solution we can get with such constraunt